FBK-NILab/fractal_dimension/README.md

 ```

 ### Output
-The main output of this App is a file called `output_FiberStats.csv`, in which on the columns there are the different scores, and on the rows the different bundles of the collections.
+The main output of this App is a file called `output_FiberStats.csv`, in which is reported the FD of all the bundle masks of the collection.

 ### Dependencies
 This App only requires [singularity](https://sylabs.io/singularity/) to run.

-#### MIT Copyright (c) 2020 Bruno Kessler Foundation (FBK)
+#### MIT Copyright (c) 2019 Emanuele Olivetti